alaurenson/Shantou-2018/Project/readme.md

 You can do this in your text editor, OR you can use bash commands.
 The file MUST look like this though - if it's in the wrong format, the rest of this won't work.

-### Use all commands on each of the three TransDecoder files.
-Use the same ogmod.txt file each time.

 The spaces are very important, so if you need to, copy/paste the line code after `$` ONE AT A TIME into bash.
 You can't do them all at once.

 Remember, `#` means I (Charlie) am talking to you.

 The `$` means "this is code to use", but make sure you don't copy the `$` in.